California Scholastic Press Association Workshop

 San Jose, California

-The California Chicano News Media Association's Mosaic Journalism Workshop employs professional journalists and college interns to train high school students in newspaper and multi-media journalism as it is practiced in professional newsrooms.
-For a two-week period students produce stories and commentary about teen issues and other topics in communities beyond their campus walls.
-They hit the streets just as professional journalists do to find people who make the news and are affected by the news.
+The California Chicano News Media Association's Mosaic Journalism Workshop employs professional journalists and college interns to train high school students in newspaper and multimedia journalism as practiced in professional newsrooms.
+For two weeks students produce stories and commentary about teen issues and other topics in communities beyond their campus walls.
+They hit the streets just as professional journalists do to find people who make the news and are affected by it.

 Long Beach City College